Menu

 But attracting customers isn’t all about having the lowest price.
 Here are several other factors that shoppers consider when making a purchase decision.

-Screenshot of Amazon Buy BoxOn Amazon, sellers frequently change their prices to compete more effectively.
+On Amazon, sellers frequently change their prices to compete more effectively.
 It’s not uncommon for prices to shift multiple times per day for popular items.
 Product prices shift frequently due to changes in item cost, shipping costs, demand, shopping trends, and other factors.
 For this reason, remaining competitive can be quite challenging, but it is possible.

-In addition to staying competitive, you’ll also need to find a balance between supply and demand.
+In addition to staying competitive, you’ll also need to balance supply and demand.
 In many cases, sellers leave money on the table by pricing just above or matching the current lowest price for an ASIN.
 When supply begins to wane and competitors begin running out of stock, it makes sense to raise your price while the item is in demand.
-Seasonal items often see an increase in demand during specific seasons; during those times, it is very important to have a sense of the competitive field and how you fit into it.
+Seasonal items often increase in demand during specific seasons; during those times, it is important to have a sense of the competitive field and how you fit into it.
 Understanding when to raise and lower your price is an intricate art.
 Repricing ASINs is often the most effective way to stay in the running and get a share of the Featured Offer.

-The Similar Products dashboard in Seller Central shows you price comparisons for items that customers may consider when shopping for your product.
+The Similar Products dashboard in Seller Central shows you price comparisons for items customers may consider when shopping for your product.
 It helps you find similar products and monitor prices so you can make informed pricing decisions.

 Here's an overview of some of Amazon's most important pricing guidelines.